garmartirosy/profile/products/README.md

 ## Fetch Product Data

-1. Fork and clone the [Openfootprint Repo](https://github.com/ModelEarth/OpenFootprint) for
+1. Fork and clone the [Profile Repo](https://github.com/ModelEarth/profile) for

 2. In our products/pull folder myconfig.py file, you'll add a username and password.

 3. Get your login (and token) from the [BuildingTransparency.org](https://BuildingTransparency.org) website

-For products/pull/product-footprints.py set your BuildingTransparency email and password in [myconfig.py](https://github.com/ModelEarth/OpenFootprint/tree/main/products/pull/) to call the API.
+For products/pull/product-footprints.py set your BuildingTransparency email and password in [myconfig.py](https://github.com/ModelEarth/profile/tree/main/products/pull/) to call the API.

-**Run in your OpenFootprint folder**
+**Run in your Profile folder**
 We have not yet tested "pip install functools" below yet

     python3 -m venv env